ata1515 is a student of history, focusing on the modern, medieval, and ancient histories of Europe.

 While the Roman army had not yet adopted the Triplex Acies there is no reason to believe that they were fighting in phalanx formation as we understand it to exist in Late Antiquity.
 Roman armies fought primarily as heavy infantry supported by cavalry at a ratio of one cavalrymen to ten infantrymen.
 They likely fought primarily with a heavy spear and hoplon shield in this period, much like a hoplite, but certainly not in a closed formation like a sarissa armed phalangite.

 Roman soldiers in this battle would not have had time to train for coordinated large regiment movements.
-In fact, the Roman system of leveeing troops ensured that Roman troops in Axial Age would never have had enough training to move as a single disciplined regiment that would be required for the use of a phalanx formation.
+In fact, the Roman system of leveeing troops ensured that Roman troops in the Axial Age would never have had enough training to move as a single disciplined regiment that would be required for the use of a Macedonian phalanx formation.
 In addition the later phalanx would never have been useful in the hilly terrain of central Italy.
 Logic dictates that the Roman soldiers would have trained to fight man to man in a loose formation rather than as large formations of spears from the earliest days of the clan warriors raiding each other.

 Some have argued that the Roman army developed the pilum in response to the Battle of the Allia, which suggests that the Celts had a technological superiority in weaponry.
 Despite this, the pilum doesn't develop at all like the Celtic javelin.
 It's dual purpose as a close combat and armor piercing missile makes it clear that it was a weapon designed solely for war, unlike the Celtic javelin which was used in both hunting and battle.